 Policy makers will leave the benchmark interest rate at 4.5 percent next week, according to nine of 14 economists in a Bloomberg survey.
 Five predict a quarter-point increase to 4.75 percent.

-“It would be difficult for the council to justify a rate hike in the current environment,” Piotr Kalisz, an economist at Citigroup Inc. (C) in Warsaw, wrote in an April 30 note.
+“It would be difficult for the council to justify a rate hike in the current environment,” Piotr Kalisz, an economist at Citigroup Inc. (C:US) in Warsaw, wrote in an April 30 note.
 “We expect interest rates to remain on hold until the end of 2012.”

 The zloty traded at 4.1602 per euro at 11:07 a.m. in Warsaw from 4.1533 yesterday.
 It gained 7.3 percent against Europe’s common currency this year, the fourth most among more than 20 emerging-market currencies tracked by Bloomberg behind the Hungarian forint, the Colombian peso and the Russian ruble.
 The yield on the 10-year government bond was little changed at 5.40 percent.